Arthur Galston

 Arthur W. Galston (April 21, 1920 – June 15, 2008) was an American plant physiologist and bioethicist.
 As a plant biologist, Galston studied plant hormones and the effects of light on plant development, particularly phototropism.
-He identified riboflavin and other flavins as the photoreceptors for phototropism, the bending of plants toward light, challenging the prevailing view that carotenoids were responsible.
+He identified riboflavin and other flavins as what are called phototropins, photoreceptor proteins for phototropism (the bending of plants toward light), challenging the prevailing view that carotenoids were responsible.

-As a graduate student in 1943, Galston studied the use of 2,3,5-triiodobenzoic acid (TIBA) to encourage the flowering of soybeans, and noted that high levels had a defoliant effect.
+As a graduate student in 1943, Galston studied the use of 2,3,5-triiodobenzoic acid (TIBA) to encourage the flowering of soybeans and noted that high levels had a defoliant effect.
 The British and U.S. military later developed TIBA into Agent Orange which was employed extensively in Malaya and Vietnam.
 Galston became a bioethicist, and spoke out against such uses of science.
 As chairman of Yale's botany department, Galston's ethical objections led President Nixon to end the use of Agent Orange.